realyukii/explore-c/README.md

 - [structure object file](https://t.me/idcplc/243299/246739)
 - [How to inspect sections on object code](https://github.com/hasherezade/pe-bear/issues/34)

-# todo
+# Todo

-findout how hook or inject a program works, maybe it has implications with [runtime linking](https://noise.getoto.net/2021/03/02/how-to-execute-an-object-file-part-1/#:~:text=process%20is%20called-,runtime%20linking,-%3A%20when%20our%20executable)?
+findout how hook or inject a program works, maybe it has implications with [runtime linking](https://noise.getoto.net/2021/03/02/how-to-execute-an-object-file-part-1/#:~:text=process%20is%20called-,runtime%20linking,-%3A%20when%20our%20executable) and some [injection techniques](https://twitter.com/C5pider/status/1555256782590775298#:~:text=Injection%20Techniques)?

 ### Reference